LEIF VALAND (1915-1985)

 1946 - The J. Willie York Residence I, 1904 Craig Street, Raleigh.
 The 3.5-acre traditional ranch home of prominent developer J. Willie York, one first ranch-type houses in Raleigh.
 Deeded to his son, former Raleigh Mayor George "Smedes" York.
 Two additions, as shown above, at the left and right rear of the house.

 1950 - The James and Florence C. Poyner House, 710 Smedes Place, Raleigh.
 Deeded to his son James Poyner III in the 1990's.
 Deeded to Edythe Poyner.
 Sold in 2015 to Frank Thompson and Charman Driver.
+Will be destroyed for a new Modernist house.
 Photo by Leilani Carter.

 1950 - The Peden Guest House on 909 Willliamson Drive, Raleigh, adjacent to the main Peden house.
 There was a small fire in 1958 which required remodeling.
 In 1965, a bedroom wing was added.
 The family allowed the Junior League of Raleigh to use it as offices during the late 1960's until the Pedens retired in 1983.
 Their larger multistory home next door was too large and not on one level, so they moved here, expanding the kitchen and adding a deck.
 After they passed away, their daughter Melissa Peden moved here in 1996 and still owned it as of 2012.
 Hurricane Fran brought her a quick housewarming present, a new roof.
 Top two photos by Leilani Carter.
 Other photos by George Smart.